Passive Radiator Calculator

 Recommended Passive Radiator Compliance

 The calculator provides a suggested compliance value.
-If you already entered a compliance value, it may simply re-display that.
+If you already entered a compliance value, it may simply display that again.
 If not, it uses the relationship between the driver’s Vas, enclosure volume, and some assumptions to estimate suitable compliance.

 Calculated Tuning Frequency (Hz)

-If you left the target frequency blank, the calculator estimates a tuning frequency based on the driver and enclosure parameters.
+If you left the target frequency blank when entering data, the calculator estimates a tuning frequency based on the driver and enclosure parameters.
 If you specified a target frequency, it confirms that value or shows the closest achievable number.

 Recommended Enclosure Volume (L or ft³)